Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Forecast accuracy comparison

 \subsection{Comparison of interval forecast accuracy}

 Averaging over the interval forecasts from the 24 countries, Table~\ref{tab:2} presents horizon-specific forecast errors for comparing the accuracy of the 80\% prediction intervals constructed by the two transformations.
-Differing from the point forecast accuracy, the CDF transformation does not consistently outperform the CLR transformation, but it generally provides superior accuracy with smaller CPD and mean interval score.
-Further, we compare two ways of selecting the number of components in the principal component analysis for modeling the unconstrained data in the transformed space.
-Due to the limited space, we do not report the results for the 95\% nominal coverage probability, but these can be obtained upon request from the corresponding author.
+Differing from point forecast accuracy, the CDF transformation does not consistently outperform the CLR transformation; however, it generally provides superior accuracy with smaller CPD and mean interval scores.
+Furthermore, we compare two methods for selecting the number of components in principal component analysis for modeling unconstrained data in the transformed space.
+Due to limited space, we do not report the results for the 95\% nominal coverage probability; however, these can be obtained upon request from the corresponding author.

-While Table~\ref{tab:2} compares the interval forecast accuracy based on the CPD and mean interval scores, aggregated over 24 countries.
-Based on the averaged CPD$_{\alpha}$ and $\overline{S}_{\alpha}$ across various forecast horizons, the CDF transformation provides the smaller interval forecast errors than those obtained from the CLR transformation.
-In Figure~\ref{fig:4}, we provide several heatmaps that show the number of times one method produces the smallest errors.
+In Table~\ref{tab:2}, we compare the interval forecast accuracy using the CPD and mean interval scores, aggregated across 24 countries.
+Based on the averaged CPD$_{\alpha}$ and $\overline{S}_{\alpha}$ across various forecast horizons, the CDF transformation generally provides smaller interval forecast errors than those obtained from the CLR transformation.
+In Figure~\ref{fig:4}, we present several heatmaps illustrating the frequency with which each method yields the smallest errors.
 For modeling the female data, the difference between the CLR and CDF transformations is marginal.
-Across forecast horizons, the inconsistency results between the two transformation may be because of the optimal estimation of $\theta_{h,\alpha}$ parameters in both transformations.
-For modeling the male data, the CDF transformation with $K=6$ is advocated with the smallest CPD and mean interval score.
+Across forecast horizons, the inconsistency between the two transformations may stem from the optimal estimation of the parameters $\theta_{h,\alpha}$ in both.
+For modeling male data, the CDF transformation with $K=6$ is recommended, as it yields the smallest CPD and the smallest mean interval score.